wguio07/GT3-DrivAer-CFD-Aerodynamic-Optimisation/README.md

 ## Experimental Validation Proposal

-An experimental campaign was proposed using the **8×6 wind tunnel at Cranfield University**, selected for its low turbulence intensity (< 0.1%) and closed test section suitable for the DrivAer model scale.
+An experimental campaign was proposed using the **8×6 wind tunnel**, selected for its low turbulence intensity (< 0.1%) and closed test section suitable for the DrivAer model scale.

 | Parameter | Configuration |
 |---|---|